yourwelcomematt/matt-obsidian-vault/Photography/Composition & Framing.md

-The placement of subjects within the frame
+Composition and framing refers to the placement of subjects within the frame